Temporally Detailed Hypergraph Neural ODEs for Disease Progression Modeling: Introduction

 However, the problem poses several technical challenges.
 First, patient records of hospital visits are often sampled at irregular time points, although the underlying disease conditions evolve in continuous time.
-Second, many chronic and progressive diseases—such as type 2 diabetes, Alzheimer’s disease, chronic kidney disease (CKD), cancer (\eg breast or prostate), and cardiovascular diseases—have clinically recognized progression trajectories that are routinely used to guide prognosis, monitoring, and treatment planning.
-Building upon these validated pathways is crucial as it aligns with current clinical practice and enhances both the applicability and interoperability of machine learning systems in real-world settings.
+Second, many chronic and progressive diseases—such as type 2 diabetes, Alzheimer’s disease, chronic kidney disease (CKD), cancer (\eg breast or prostate), and cardiovascular diseases—have clinically recognized progression trajectories that are routinely used to guide treatment planning.
+Incorporating these validated pathways into a data-driven model is non-trivial, as it requires a structured representation that can encode multi-step, high-order progression dependencies beyond pairwise relations.
 Third, the progression dynamics are heterogeneous among patients, as reflected by the varying progression rates and progression trajectories (\eg some patients rapidly develop kidney damage while others remain stable for many years, and some patients may experience neuropathy followed by a foot ulcer).